pathal-r/Kinova_moveit_pick_and_place_ui/README.md

 # Kinova MoveIt!
 Pick and Place UI

 This repository contains a Gazebo simulation, RViz integration, and a MoveIt! plugin for the Kinova arm.
 The setup uses the xacro files provided by the manufacturer.
+It uses ArUco marker tracking to get the position of the block and provides flexibility in the UI to choose between the OMPL planner and CHOMP planner provided by MoveIt.
 This README will guide you through the steps to set up and run the simulation and UI.

 ## Prerequisites